SaeedSabzeh/ossp-aco/README.md

 **the order of operations within a job is free**.
 That freedom is what makes it hard: the problem is NP-hard for three or more machines.

+This is a reimplementation of my bachelor's thesis at Iran University of Science and Technology.
+The original version is "v1" in the results table below; everything under "v2" is this repository.

 ![Gantt chart of a solved 10x10 schedule](results/1010_1_gantt.png)

 *A solved 10×10 instance: one row per machine, bars coloured by job, makespan 679 against a